We're preparing our next batch. No clubs live right now. Contact us and tell us what you're after.

 Expensive Golf Balls Make You Play Better

-Many golfers assume the best golf ball in NZ must also be the most expensive.
+It's easy to assume the best ball must be the most expensive one.

 Premium balls are engineered for high swing speeds and consistent compression.
-Many tour-level models are optimised for driver speeds above 160 km/h.
-The average recreational golfer in New Zealand swings closer to 130–150 km/h.
+Many tour-level models are optimised for driver speeds above 160 km/h, while the average recreational golfer in New Zealand swings closer to 130–150 km/h.

-A ball such as the Titleist Pro V1 performs exceptionally for elite players.
-However, it does not correct swing path issues, slices, or inconsistent strike.
+A Titleist Pro V1 performs brilliantly for elite players.
+It won't fix a slice, a swing path issue, or an inconsistent strike.

-For mid-handicap golfers, the performance gap between premium and mid-range balls is often smaller than marketing suggests, particularly on mishits.
+For mid-handicappers, the gap between premium and mid-range balls is smaller than the marketing suggests, especially on mishits.

 4